johansatge/pawnee/README.md

 ## Todos and known issues

+* Add updates checker
+  * Add an item in the cog contextuel menu
+  * Check to enable the feature
+  * Display the last version in the panel footer
 * Add MySQL Support
-* Support custom Apache installation
+* Add support to custom Apache installation (using Brew)

 ## License